 5. Good 'N' Fun Triple Flavor Wings

-These wing-shaped treats combine chicken, pork hide, and beef hide for a multi-layered chewing experience.
-They're designed to satisfy a dog's natural urge to chew and can help with dental health by reducing tartar buildup.
-The shape and texture make them a fun reward for dogs who enjoy a longer-lasting treat.
+These wing-shaped treats combine chicken, pork hide, and beef hide for a layered chewing experience.
+They’re designed for dogs who enjoy working on a treat and may help with dental health by reducing tartar.
+The fun shape adds engagement, making them a rewarding option for dogs who like to chew.

 What We Like: